polkascan/py-substrate-interface/README.md

 ## Keeping type registry presets up to date

 When on-chain runtime upgrades occur, types used in call- or storage functions can be added or modified.
-Therefor it is important to keep the type registry presets up to date.
-At the moment the type registry for Polkadot, Kusama and Kulupu are being actively maintained for this library and an check and update procedure can be triggered with:
+Therefor it is important to keep the type registry presets up to date, otherwise this can lead to decoding errors like `RemainingScaleBytesNotEmptyException`.
+At the moment the type registry for Polkadot, Kusama, Kulupu and Westend are being actively maintained for this library and an check and update procedure can be triggered with:

 ```python
 substrate.update_type_registry_presets()
 ```

 ## Examples

 ### Get extrinsics for a certain block